 Women supporting women is applicable in all situations, but especially this.
 It’s something that we all go through or are going through.
 I want to create a safe safe with my social platforms to cultivate a community of women who support each other through their weight loss journeys – no matter what stage of life you are currently in, which is why I began the upBEat Tribe Facebook group.
 At the beginning of the year, I decided to create the group and host challenges and check-ins throughout the year.
 The group has been an amazing success so far and is open for any women to join – all you need to do is fill out three simple questions and then you can start engaging.

 A lot of information to take in!
-There are changes that you can begin to make during perimenopause and menopause to ensure that you are working with, instead of against, your body and it’s changing needs.
+There are changes that you can begin to make during perimenopause and menopause to ensure that you are working with, instead of against, your body and its changing needs.

 Taking a look at you diet, first and foremost, is critical.
-Increasing your protein, calcium and fiber intake, decreasing carbohydrates, and practising portion control are all important steps to take, along with increasing the amount of low-impact exercise you do.
+Increasing your protein, calcium and fibre intake, decreasing carbohydrates, and practising portion control are all important steps to take, along with increasing the amount of low-impact exercise you do.
 Moving your body every day and incorporating strength training into your fitness regimen 2 to 3 times per week will ensure that you are doing everything you can to minimise menopause symptoms and weight gain.